xan105/node-powertoast/README.md

   If it really bothers you, you might want to try to use the optional NodeRT native module.<br />
   If you are loading a remote img resource via http/https it will significantly impact the delay if it hasn't been cached yet by Windows.

-- Notification don't stay in the Action center
+- Notification(s) don't stay in the Action center

-  When using a Win32 appID notification will remove itself from the Action center when the app gets focus.<br/>
+  When using a Win32 appID a notification will remove itself from the Action center when the app gets focus.<br/>
-  Use a UWP appID instead.
+  You can change this behavior in the Win10 settings panel for notification (not globally but per application).<br/>
+  💡 This can also be done programmatically by setting the DWORD regkey `ShowInActionCenter` to `1` in `HKCU:\\SOFTWARE\Microsoft\Windows\CurrentVersion\Notifications\Settings` for your appID.

 Known missing features
 ======================